31 Building Machine Learning Models

 In machine learning, one can usually greatly improve the final results by combining the results of different algorithms.

 We have just built an ensemble with just two algorithms.
-By combing more similarly performing, but uncorrelated, algorithms we can improve accuracy further.
+By combining more similarly performing but uncorrelated algorithms, we can improve accuracy further.

 31.9 Exercises